Gurkeerat08/AWS-Lambda-Setup-Local/README.md

     setx AWS_PROFILE "your_profile_name"
     ```
   - If this doesn't work, copy your keys from your actual profile to the default profile in `C/users/user-id/.aws/credentials`.
+  - The session is created for an hour hence the keys are only valid for 1 hour